WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 What is WP Super Cache?

 WP Super Cache is a free, open-source WordPress plugin that stores copies of previously compiled HTML files to serve returning users.
-It’s a highly configurable plugin with two separate cache delivery mechanisms, as well as a multitude of other options and settings.
+It’s a highly configurable add-on with two separate cache delivery mechanisms, as well as a multitude of other options and settings.

 WP Super Cache supports Content Delivery Networks (CDNs) and has automatic cache-clearing functionality, which can be configured to delete unneeded cached files.
 The Preload mode is particularly useful, as it makes WordPress faster by caching your entire blog.